tremor-rs/tremor-www/docs/language/pipelines.md

 end;
 ```

-the same as state window would read:
+the above window as state window would be implemented as follows:

 ```trickle
 use std::time::nanos;